How to Select Your Ketubah Text

 When you select a the RCA Orthodox ketubah text, you have the option of having no English text, choosing a direct translation of the Orthodox text, or any of the other English texts available on Ink with Intent.
 You may also write your own English text for no additional charge.

-We also have the United Kingdom Orthodox text, which is required by Chief Rabbi in the UK available upon request.
+We also have available the United Kingdom Orthodox text, which is required by Chief Rabbi in the UK.

-When you select the Conservative ketubah text, you have the option of having no English text, a direct translation of the Conservative text, or any of the other English texts available on Ink with Intent.
+When you select any of the Conservative ketubah texts, you have the option of having no English text, a direct translation of the Conservative text, or any of the other English texts available on Ink with Intent.
 You may also write your own English text for no additional charge.

 This option is an Egalitarian interpretation of the traditional ketubah text.
 This version was written by Rabbi Danya Ruttenberg who adapted it from an original text by Rabbi Aryeh Cohen.
 The Hebrew of this text contains a clause called "t'nai b'kiddushin" that the Conservative movement's Committee on Jewish Law and Standards approved in 1969.
 This clause is similar in concept to the Lieberman clause, but it does not require the intervention of a government court in the case of a one-sided divorce.